RESPONSE TO HURRICANES FLORENCE AND MICHAEL

-Beginning Monday, September 24, 2018, the Animal Disaster Funding Collaborative will accept applications from animal welfare organizations that were directly impacted by Hurricane Florence or that were asked by an Agency Having Jurisdiction (AHJ) in the affected areas to assist impacted organizations.
+The Animal Disaster Funding Collaborative is currently accepting applications from animal welfare organizations that were directly impacted by Hurricanes Florence or Michael, or that were asked by an Agency Having Jurisdiction (AHJ) in the affected areas to assist impacted organizations.

-These grants are available to qualified animal welfare organizations and government agencies based in the U.S. whose communities are suffering the impact of Hurricane Florence and whose work benefits companion animals (e.g., dogs, cats, and equines).
+These grants are available to qualified animal welfare organizations and government agencies based in the U.S. whose communities are suffering the impact of Hurricanes Florence or Michael and whose work benefits companion animals (e.g., dogs, cats, and equines).

-Grants will also be considered for organizations that have not been directly impacted by this disaster but are helping another organization in need -- for example, assisting with the intake of animals from an impacted area.
-Applicants that are responding to disasters must have received a request from an Agency Having Jurisdiction (AHJ).
+Grants will also be considered for organizations that have not been directly impacted by these disasters but are helping another organization in need -- for example, assisting with the intake of animals from an impacted area.
+Applicants that are responding to disasters must have received a request from an Agency Having Jurisdiction (AHJ) to be eligible for support.
 An AHJ is an organization designated as a responder by the Office of Emergency Management at the city, county, state, or federal level.

 Applications from organizations that self-deploy or are based outside the vicinity of the affected geographic areas will not be considered.

 Applicants must meet all of the following eligibility criteria:

 Nonprofit 501(c)(3) organization or government agency, such as municipal or county animal control, with an animal welfare mission or direct relationship with an animal welfare entity, and a federal tax ID (EIN/Employer Identification Number)

 This may include, but is not limited to, shelters, rescues, sanctuaries/hospice, food banks/pantries, animal hospitals/medical clinics, and social service organizations that also assist pet owners and/or displaced or homeless companion animals